marvinschuett/Automated-CTG-analysis/0_LiteratureReview/README.md

 2126 fetal cardiotocograms (CTGs) were automatically processed and the respective diagnostic features measured.
 The CTGs were also classified by three expert obstetricians and a consensus classification label assigned to each of them.
 Classification was both with respect to a morphologic pattern (A, B, C. ...) and to a fetal state (N, S, P).
 Therefore the dataset can be used either for 10-class or 3-class experiments."
 [Source: UCI archive](https://archive.ics.uci.edu/dataset/193/cardiotocography).

 # Additional information
-The dataset is freely availabe from the [UCI archive](https://archive.ics.uci.edu/dataset/193/cardiotocography) and has been used quite extensively for learning purposes within the ML field (several Kaggle-competitions, e.g. [here](https://www.kaggle.com/datasets/propanon/uci-cardiotocography) and [here](https://www.kaggle.com/datasets/akshat0007/fetalhr/discussion).
+The dataset is freely availabe from the [UCI archive](https://archive.ics.uci.edu/dataset/193/cardiotocography) and has been used quite extensively for learning purposes within the ML field (several Kaggle-competitions, e.g. [here](https://www.kaggle.com/datasets/propanon/uci-cardiotocography) and [here](https://www.kaggle.com/datasets/akshat0007/fetalhr/discussion)).
 It is also subject of an article on ["medium"](https://phuongdelrosario.medium.com/uci-cardiotocography-data-set-fetal-states-classification-part-1-data-summary-and-eda-e0cec8a61eff) as well as of several publications.

 Below we summarize the main findings of three of the most recent publications.

-# General information on the dataset

 # Literature Review